jbartus/fastly-magento2-demo/README.md

 ### first time setup
 #### if using a github codespace
 - click the green "Code" button at the top of the github repo
+- click the Codespaces tab within the modal
 - click the green "Create codespace..." button
 - watch and wait for it to setup (takes ~5m)